sirius1242/chem-formula/README.md

 # A simple program to balance some chemistry equations
 ### environment: python3 with re, numpy and fractions libs installed
-#### caution: only based on conservation of mass, so not work for equations with less elements than components, and not work for equations with brackets
+#### caution: only based on conservation of mass, so not work for equations with less elements than components, and only work for equations with parentheses
 ## Usage:
 **Linux Environment:**
 ```